 4. To run your specs you need to use the ‘rspec’ command.

 What is the basic syntax of Rspec?

 Here describe is the Rspec Keyword, which is generally used to define a class name or an example group or string arguments.
-This is the basic building blocks to organize the tests.
+There are the basic building blocks to organize the tests.

 RSpec.describe HelloWorld, type: :class do describe HelloWorld do context "when testing the helloworld123 class" do it "should say 'Hello World' when calling the method" do hlo= HelloWorld.new msg= hlo.say_hello expect(msg).to eq "Hello World!" puts "HelloWorld executed!" end end end end

 The context keyword is the same as describe keyword.
-It also accepts the string arguments or class name.
+It also accepts string arguments or class names.

-Here context is a block which is used to describe the context, in which the class or method mentioned in the describe block is being used.
+Here the context is a block that is used to describe the context, in which the class or method mentioned in the describe block is being used.

 context "With valid input" do

 it keyword basically defines what is the example do.
 In simple word, you can say, what kind of test is performed that is defined by it keyword.
 It is also used in a block of a statement and it contains do/end.

 it 'create a new blog with a blog_name and description'